kdeldycke/awesome-falsehood/readme.md

 of the idiosyncrasies in time keeping can find an explanation in history.
 - [You Advocate a Calendar Reform](https://qntm.org/calendar) - Your idea will not work.
 This article tells you why.
+- [Falsehoods programmers believe about time zones](https://www.zainrizvi.io/blog/falsehoods-programmers-believe-about-time-zones/) - Has some nice points regarding the edge-cases of DST transitions.
 - [So You Want to Abolish Time Zones](https://qntm.org/abolish) - Abolishing timezones may sound like a good idea, but there are quite a few complications that make it not quite so.